briandsch/project-zoomcamp/README.md

 4. I created a Nasdaq Data Link account on https://data.nasdaq.com/sign-up and obtained my free API key.

-5. On the home directory in WSL, I ran `nano .bashrc` to open the .bashrc file and then I pasted the following:
+5. On the home directory in WSL, I ran `nano .bashrc` to open the .bashrc file and then I added the following line:
     ```
     export NASDAQ_DATA_LINK_APY_KEY='MY_API_KEY'
     ```
+    Needless to say, "MY_API_KEY" needs to be replaced with the actual key.
 This sets the environment variable that will hold the API key.

 6. I've created a new project in GCP and set up the necessary IAM permissions, along with enabling and setting up each tool mentioned before as needed.
 The region settings I've selected are based on their free tier as detailed here: https://cloud.google.com/free/docs/free-cloud-features

 ## Initial extraction run
-1. While on the main project directory, I run:
+1. With the terminal on the main project directory, I run:
     ```
-    python3 initial_upload.py
+    python3 initial_upload_gcp.py
     ```
     This will extract all the data from the API up to the previous day, and upload it to a BigQuery table.